IIED and Habitat III

 - Missing the Millennium Development Goal targets for water and sanitation in urban areas, David Satterthwaite (2016), Environment & Urbanization

-To reach a wider audience, IIED researchers are sharing their ideas about the Habitat III process in accessible ways:
+To reach a wider audience, IIED researchers shared their ideas about the Habitat III process in accessible ways:

 - Blog: Will Africa have the world's largest cities in 2100? by David Satterthwaite